techprimate/CoolDown/README.md

 # CoolDown

-A description of this package.
+TODO: A description of this package.

+This package is still evolving, so description coming soon 😄